 - Of the businesses that saw increased success with content marketing this year, 85% attribute it to a more efficient, higher-quality content creation system.

-- 41% of content creators say gaining a better understanding of their audience is a top priority in 2016.
+- 41% of content creators said gaining a better understanding of their audience was a top priority in 2016.